Euan-McVie/playground/README.md

 #### gRPC Client - Console Application

 The `Playground.TestClient` can be used to test the gRPC endpoint for the services.

-When run it will display a simple menu structure allowing interaction with the gRPC services it has can consume.
+When run it displays a simple menu structure allowing interaction with the gRPC services consumes.

 #### HTTP Client - Swagger UI